-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-Delivered Meals. √ Orthopedic shoes or supportive devices for the feet.
 Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
 (As specifically described in the Medical Benefits Chart in this chapter.)
 Outpatient prescription drugs.
 Some coverage provided according to Medicare guidelines.
 (As specifically described in the Medical Benefits Chart in this chapter or as outlined in Chapter 6.)
 Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile vacuum erection devices, or non-prescription contraceptive supplies. ✓ Acupuncture (Medicare-covered).
+Reversal of sterilization procedures, penile vacuum erection devices, or non- prescription contraceptive supplies. ✓ Acupuncture (Medicare- covered).
 Available for people with chronic low back pain under certain circumstances.
 (As specifically described in the Medical Benefits Chart in this chapter.)
-Naturopath services (uses natural or alternative treatments). ✓ Paramedic intercept service (advanced life support provided by an emergency service entity, such as a paramedic services Services are only covered when the ambulance pick-up address is located in rural New York and applicable conditions are met.
-Members are responsible for all
+Naturopath services (uses natural or alternative treatments). ✓ Paramedic intercept service (advanced life support provided by an emergency service entity, Services are only covered when the ambulance pick-up address is located in rural New York and